| living with our favorite things

 why people use antique linens

-Some of the best items made today can not compare to the phenomenal quality of antique ones.
-The incomparable quality and luxury of antique linens also would not be remotely affordable today.
+Some of the best items made today simply can not compare to the phenomenal quality of antique ones.

 Items were made by hand by artisans who specialized in their creation.
-Seamstresses, weavers and embroiderers were trades that produced master craftspeople.
+Seamstresses, weavers and embroiderers were trades that produced master craftspeople who produced masterworks.

 Antique linens are historically interesting.
 Women used to grow their own flax crop, harvest it, process it, spin it and weave it into the cloth that their families used.
 They commemorated events both public (coronations, centennials, world's fairs) and personal (births, marriages, friendships).
 A bride's trousseau furnished all the household linens that she anticipated using for the rest of her life and sometimes was part of her dowry.